joshuaguinness/joshuaguinness/README.md

 I am a hardworking and curious software engineering and management student who brings integrity, leadership, communication, and initiative to every project or team.

-My primary expertise lies in software testing, DevOps, and web development.
+My primary expertise lies in web development, software testing, and DevOps.

 In my free time, I like to go for runs, play or watch sports (especially Basketball and F1), grab food with friends, or spend time with my wife, Sophia.